 On August 4, 2003, the ResortQuest board convened a special board meeting to discuss the merger transaction with Gaylord.
 All of the board members were present in person or by telephone.
 Members of senior management also were present along with ResortQuest's legal advisors and financial advisors.
 Mr. Collins presented the board with a review of the strategic alternatives available to ResortQuest.
 During the meeting, senior management presented a review of the proposed transaction with Gaylord, including Gaylord's strategy with respect to ResortQuest.
 Mr. McConomy briefed the ResortQuest board on the terms of the most recent draft of the merger agreement.
 The board then discussed the strategic rationale for the proposed transaction and the terms of the merger agreement, and asked questions of the ResortQuest senior executives in attendance.
 Representatives of Citigroup presented a financial analysis with respect to the exchange ratio and reviewed the terms of the proposed transaction.
 Citigroup then delivered its written opinion dated August 4, 2003, that, as of that date and based upon and subject to the assumptions, considerations and limitations set forth in the opinion, its work described in its opinion, its experience as investment bankers and other factors it deemed relevant, the exchange ratio provided for in the draft merger agreement was fair, from a financial point of view, to the ResortQuest stockholders.
 Mr. Olin discussed the terms of the new employment agreements to be executed by certain ResortQuest management in order to inform the board of the interests of the executives in the merger.
-Following these discussions, the ResortQuest stockholders and unanimously approved the merger, authorized the execution and delivery of the merger agreement and any related agreements, and recommended that ResortQuest stockholders adopt the merger agreement.
+Following these discussions, the ResortQuest board determined that the merger agreement and the transactions contemplated thereby are advisable, are fair to, and in the best interests of, ResortQuest and the ResortQuest and unanimously approved the merger, authorized the execution and delivery of the merger agreement and any related agreements, and recommended that ResortQuest stockholders adopt the merger agreeme